-- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods associated with the relevant principle.
+- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods

+It was made obvious through consideration of submitted documentation and the EEAP's interviews with faculty members and students that the PSP meets the necessary conditions associated with the relevant principle.
 Specifically, the EEAP found that the teaching faculty and staff use a variety of student-centred teaching approaches.
-During the lectures, modern education methods are utilised which include encouraging participatory learning, collaboration in small groups, the implementation of a flipped classroom approach, and the cultivation of a flexible learning environment.
-Emphasis is placed on cultivating horizontal skills through group work, participation in projects, and personalised learning that takes into account the specific cognitive needs and abilities of each student.
-Instructors foster interactive discussion with students, encourage questioning and exchange of views.
-Students are thus encouraged to develop critical thinking and engage in reflective processes.
-Additionally, students are given opportunities and support to develop personal as well as academic and research skills through workshops and other activities.
+During the lectures, instructors foster interactive discussion with students, encourage questioning and exchange of views.
+Students are given opportunities and support to develop personal as well as academic and research skills.
 Students informed us that their communication with the faculty is easy and direct.
 For example, faculty promptly responds to emails and are available beyond scheduled office hours.
-Moreover, students mentioned the close bonds they developed with the faculty.
+Moreover, students referred to the personal relationships they developed with the faculty.
 Faculty staff members have structured their lessons so that there is a designated time for questions, making them more student-centred.
+However, the students highlighted the need for more research opportunities as well as the need to interact with the professional field through on-site visits to relevant professional or scientific institutions.